department-of-veterans-affairs/va.gov-team/products/find-a-va-form/e-application/Pilot_Pitch.md

 * What do we know?
    - There are currently over 400 forms available on Find a VA Form, and only about 40 that have a web-based fillable form option
    - It would be extremely time consuming and labor intenstive to manually build an HTML-based web form for all of the remaining forms
-   - The VA has been incorporating digital signature into forms for several years and plans to continue to do so.
+   - The VA has been incorporating digital signature into forms for several years and plans to continue doing so.
     - As of June 2021, users who downloaded PDF forms from Find a VA Form used the following browsers and operating systems:
         - Chrome on Windows: 36.97%
         - Edge on Windows: 26.31%